Broker Check

 • What is your current caseload like?
 Heavy, moderate, light?

-• Based on what you know about my case, have you handled many cases like mine before?
+• Based on what I’ve told you about my case, have you handled many cases like mine before?

-• Based on what you know about my case, what divorce process would you recommend?
+• Based on what I’ve told you about my case, what divorce process would you recommend?
 Uncontested, collaborative, mediated, litigated?

 • How involved will I be in determining the strategy and tactics used in my case?